y-miyazaki/terraform-aws-base/README.md

 --------------------------------------------------------------
 ```

-- terraform.{environment}.tfvars file to set for each environment
+- terraform.{environment}.tfvars file to configure for each environment
-  You need to rename the linked [terraform.example.tfvars](terraform/terraform.example.tfvars) and change each variable for your environment.
-The variable to be changed contains a TODO comment.
-Search by TODO.
+  You need to rename the linked file [terraform.example.tfvars](terraform/base/terraform.example.tfvars) and change each variable for your environment.
+The variables that need to be changed are marked with TODO comments; search for them in TODO.

-- main_provider.tf file to be set for each environment
+- main_provider.tf file to set for each environment
-  Rename the linked [main_provider.tf.example](terraform/main_provider.tf.example) to main_provider.tf.
-Then you need to change each parameter.
-The variable to be changed contains a TODO comment.
-Search by TODO.
+  Rename the linked file [main_provider.tf.example](terraform/base/main_provider.tf.example) to main_provider.tf.
+After that, you need to change each parameter.
+The variables that need to be changed are marked with TODO comments, search for them in TODO.

 ```terraform
 #--------------------------------------------------------------